btozer/gmg/README.md

 Getting started
 ---------------

-The best way to get started is to read through the [Manual](https://btozer.github.io/gmg/html/manual.html) and then work your way through the [Tutorial](https://btozer.github.io/gmg/html/tutorial.html).
+The best way to get started is to read through the [Documentation](https://btozer.github.io/gmg/) starting with the [Manual](https://btozer.github.io/gmg/html/manual.html) and then work your way through the [Tutorial](https://btozer.github.io/gmg/html/tutorial.html).
 These can also be found by launching gmg and then navigating to:

     Help -> Documentation